TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Steps:**
 - Loop from i = 1 to n-1
 - If arr[i] < arr[i-1]
-  * â†’ return i-1
+  * → return i-1
-- Because guaranteed mountain â†’ no other checks needed.
+- Because guaranteed mountain → no other checks needed.

 **Java Code:**
 ```java